venkatareddyam/devtrack/README.md

 docker run -d -p 3000:3000 --name devtrack-api devtrack:1.0.0
 ```

-Verify the container:
+Verify that the container is running:

 ```bash
 docker ps
 ```

-The application will be available at:
+The API will be available at:

 ```text
 http://localhost:3000